HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/control_panels.md

 ## Small Control Panel

 One Small Control panel spawns in the Captain's Cabin of the [Cargo Ship](/buildings/cargo_ship).
-Two Small Control Panels spawn in the Interior of the [Sea Traffic Control](/buildings/sea_traffic_control).
+Two Small Control Panels spawn in the Interior of the [Lighthouse](/buildings/lighthouse).

 ## Tugboat Control Panel